Jump to: Levy FAQs

 • ALIA’s continued focus on enhancing its operating efficiencies.

-• Projecting an increase in the number of Subscribers.
+• Projecting an increase in the number of Subscribers, based on historical trends.

 The amounts of the invoices for those without individual surcharges will be: